-Hike (or trail run) the Kennesaw Mountiain 24 Gun Trail and Environmental Trail, exploring Kenesaw Mountain’s lower elevations, a rocky, rolling forest, and the site of a fortified Civil War Union camp.
+Hike or run the Kennesaw Mountain 24 Gun Trail and Environmental Trail, exploring Kenesaw Mountain’s lower elevations, a rocky, rolling forest, and the site of a fortified Civil War Union camp.

 Kennesaw Mountain 24 Gun Trail: the hike

-The 24 Gun Trail departs from the Environmental Trail trailhead at the Kennesaw Mountain picnic area (view maps and driving directions), hiking a short, westbound hike on the Environmental Trail to reach the 24 Gun trailhead.
+The adventure departs from the Environmental Trail trailhead at the Kennesaw Mountain picnic area (view maps and driving directions), hiking a short, westbound hike on the Environmental Trail to reach the 24 Gun trailhead.
 The route veers right at the first trail intersection, the trail framed with rustic split-rail fence and blanketed with pine needles.

-The 24 Gun Trail drops elevation, descending stone stairs and crossing two wood bridges over creeks at .8 mile and .9 mile.
+The trail drops elevation, descending stone stairs and crossing two wood bridges over creeks at .8 mile and .9 mile.
 Moss-covered rocks and fallen tree branches line the creeks, the brilliant green moss a contrast to the orange, muddy stream bed below.
 The trail climbs elevation from the second bridge, meandering through the forest.

-An extended line of mounded, crescent-shaped earthworks are to the left, beginning at 1.1 miles.
+A line of mounded, crescent-shaped earthworks begins at 1.1 miles.
 Union troops dug these fortifications during the Battle of Kennesaw Mountain to protect cannon stationed here – a strong line of artillery against the Confederate Troops above.
-The fortifications’ still-defined crescent shape protected the guns and artillerymen from enemy fire – and if you look closely, you’ll see a dip in the center of each, allowing access for the cannon’s barrel.
-(To preserve the earthworks, please stay on the 24 Gun Trail and view them from a distance.)
+The fortifications’ still-defined crescent shape protected the guns and artillerymen from enemy fire – and a dip in the center allowed the cannon’s barrel to extend outside.
+(To preserve the earthworks, please stay on the trail and view them from a distance.)

-The 24 Gun Trail reaches a large, grassy clearing at 1.2 miles, the site of a Union encampment.
+The hike reaches a large, grassy clearing at 1.2 miles, the site of a Union encampment.
 Tall grasses wave gently in the meadow’s open expanse as birds of prey soar overhead, searching for prey in the field below.

-The 24 Gun Trail crosses a small clearing before reaching a gravel road at 1.5 miles, the trail’s end.
+The trail crosses a small clearing before reaching a gravel road at 1.5 miles, the trail’s end.
 The hike doubles back on its outbound trek, retracing its steps to Kennesaw Mountain’s Environmental Trail.
 The hike reaches the 24 Gun Trail and Environmental Trail intersection at 2.6 miles.

 The hike turns right, following the Environmental Trail in a wide, southbound loop on Kennesaw Mountain’s lower elevations.
 Throughout the Environmental Loop, signs mark the forest’s wide variety of sky-reaching trees and explain the forest’s history and ecology – a great, educational hike for children and adults alike.
 The trail explores the banks of a creek at 3 miles before climbing elevation through a boulder-filled slope, completing the loop at 3.5 miles.
 The hike veers right at the loop’s end, hiking toward the Kennesaw Mountain picnic area and reaching the trailhead at 3.6 miles, completing the hike.